Are you after a bike bell but can’t’ decide which one to get?

-Amazingly, the Bonmixc Brass Mini bell is full of with excellent reviews at Amazon.
+Amazingly, the Bonmixc Brass Mini bell is full of excellent reviews at Amazon.

-It’s made of stainless steel and currently available in 4 colors – black, silver, gold and copper.
-Likewise, this one is in mini size, weighing only 44 grams.
+It’s made of stainless steel and currently available in 4 colors – black, silver, gold, and copper.
+Likewise, this one is in mini size, weighing only 44g.

 It’s one size fits all, so you don’t have to worry about your handlebar diameter.